The Connecticut Family Wellness Healthy Start Program

-The Family Wellness Healthy Start Program (FWHS) is a program that aims to eliminate health disparities and improve birth outcomes and reduce maternal mortality for low income, African American and Hispanic pregnant women who live in Hartford and New Britain.
+The Connecticut Family Wellness Healthy Start Program (CFWHS) is a program that aims to eliminate health disparities and improve birth outcomes and reduce maternal mortality for low income, African American and Hispanic pregnant women who live in Hartford.

 Why the program is needed:

-Although Connecticut as a whole fares better overall in terms of prenatal health and birth outcomes compared to the rest of the nation, significant disparities persist for various segments of the population.
+Although Connecticut fares better overall in terms of prenatal health and birth outcomes compared to the rest of the nation, significant disparities persist for various segments of the population.
 Infant mortality is one of the many perinatal outcomes for which marked disparities exist among Hispanic and Black/African American women statewide.
-Infant mortality disparity is more pronounced in urban areas of the state, including the Healthy Start target communities of Hartford and New Britain.
+Infant mortality disparity is more pronounced in urban areas of the state, including the Healthy Start target communities of Hartford.

 How the Program Works

-The Family Wellness Health Start Program funds 8 contractors who employ Care Coordinators and Outreach workers.
-By building trust these program staff recruit, enroll, and engage low-income and high risk pregnant African- American and Hispanic women from Hartford and New Britain to the program.
-The program is offered from preconception until the child turns 18 month old:
+The CT Family Wellness Healthy Start Program funds one contractor who employs Care Coordinators.
+By building trust, this health center's program staff recruit, enroll, and engage low-income and high risk pregnant African- American and Hispanic women from Hartford to the program.
+The program is offered from pre-conception until the child turns 18-month-old:

 Services during that time include: